minetest-mods-camp/witches/README.md

 Witches inhabit the land!
 They are currently in development but, can already:

-* Spawn near wood above ground.
+* Spawn near wood above ground and in their cottages.

 * Witches have magic!
 They will defend themselves and each other against aggressive players and mobs!